jentz/jentz.co/content/posts/2025-06-23-oidc-cli-intro/index.md

     RP->>U: Print token response
 {{</mermaid>}}

 The token response is output to stdout, while other information is printed on stderr.
-This allows `oidc-cli` invocations to be chained together with other CLI tools like [jq](https://jqlang.org/), [jwt-cli](https://github.com/mike-engel/jwt-cli), and `pbcopy`.
+This allows `oidc-cli` invocations to be chained with commands like [jq](https://jqlang.org/), [jwt-cli](https://github.com/mike-engel/jwt-cli), and `pbcopy`.

 The basic form of the command is: